"Retropilot" is a passion project of James - a Royal Australian Air Force pilot by day, and certified sticker and pin magician by night.

-Retropilot is not a cult, but the enthusiasm that customers have for their Retropilot purchases may convince you otherwise.
+"Retropilot" is not a cult, but the enthusiasm that customers have for their purchases may convince you otherwise.

-Keep scrolling to find out why Retropilot stickers and enamel pins are the best in the business.
+Keep scrolling to find out why Retropilot products are some of the best in the business.

-Retropilot stickers are made in California using an old-school printing method called Screen-Printing.
+Once the design stage is completed, Retropilot designs are sent to California to be printed using an old-school method called Screen-Printing.

 Screen-printing is a time-consuming art form that requires a meticulous approach to detail and quality.
 You can't simply press "Print" on a computer, as many of the steps of the screen-print process are still done by hand!

-All up, it takes about two weeks to print a new batch of Retropilot stickers.
+All up, it takes about three weeks to print a new batch of Retropilot stickers.

-Hardly anyone prints this way anymore because of the extra set-up costs involved, but the end result is absolutely worth the extra effort.
+Hardly anyone prints this way anymore because of the extra set-up costs and time involved, but the end result is absolutely worth the extra effort.

 Thanks to the screen-printing process, Retropilot stickers have some of the brightest and most vibrant colours you'll ever see on a sticker.